indranilokg/atko-cli/README.md

 # Atko CLI (reverse Okta CLI)

-`akto` is [Bizarro World](https://en.wikipedia.org/wiki/Bizarro) version of [Okta CLI](https://github.com/oktadeveloper/okta-cli).
+`atko` is [Bizarro World](https://en.wikipedia.org/wiki/Bizarro) version of [Okta CLI](https://github.com/oktadeveloper/okta-cli).
 It is a completely different approach to manage Okta resources using different technology stack(***Python***).
-The primarily goal of Akto CLI is automate actions like create, update and delete resources that would require many clicks in the Okta UI. :tada:
+The primarily goal of Atko CLI is automate actions like create, update and delete resources that would require many clicks in the Okta UI. :tada:

 Supported resources: